 This post may contain affiliate links.
 Read the full disclosure here.

 This is Paris, and it’s going to rain.
-No matter what the season, it is very likely that you will deal with gray skies and the threat of rain at least once during your stay in Paris.
-No need to worry!
-I have plenty of suggestions.
+No matter what the season, it is very likely that you will deal with gray skies and the threat of showers at least once during your stay in Paris.
+You can either consider it a downside to your stay or make the best of it with my suggestions below.

 Wait It Out in a Café